tanykim/swimmers-history/README.md

-# [WIP] Swimmers Network Visualiation
+# Swimmers' History Data Visualization

-This is a visulaization project representing the network of elite swimmers in the world.
+This is a data visulaization project of elite swimmers in the world.

 ## Data Resource